mennovanveenendaal/mennovanveenendaal.github.io/_posts/2024-12-05-The Windows AmCache and ShimCache Artifacts.md

 _Fig.1 AmCache hive in FTK_

 ### Why Is AmCache Valuable for Forensic Investigations?
-The AmCache holds forensic value because it tracks important details about program execution, even if the program or file has been [deleted from the system](https://cdn-dynmedia-1.microsoft.com/is/content/microsoftcorp/microsoft/final/en-us/microsoft-brand/documents/IR-Guidebook-Final.pdf).
+The AmCache holds forensic value because it tracks important details about a program, even if the program or file has been [deleted from the system](https://cdn-dynmedia-1.microsoft.com/is/content/microsoftcorp/microsoft/final/en-us/microsoft-brand/documents/IR-Guidebook-Final.pdf).
 Key details include:

 - **Execution Tracking:** It logs when and where an application was executed, along with the full file path.
 - **SHA1 File Hashes:** These hashes can:
     - **Verify file integrity:** If the current file hash differs from the hash in AmCache, it may indicate the file was modified (potentially maliciously) after its first execution.
     - **Identify unknown or malicious files:** Hashes can be cross-referenced with threat intelligence databases to flag suspicious programs and identify potential indicators of compromise.

+Important to notice is that the Amcache on its own cannot be used to 100% prove the execution of a program.
+The timestamps in the Amcache could be the timestamp when the application was by [Windows](https://www.thedfirspot.com/post/evidence-of-program-existence-amcache).

 ## Tools for Parsing AmCache Data
 ### 1. Registry Explorer